bcheung/gathr/README.md

 What it does: The app is a platform that enables users to view events that are going on around them and also post public/private events.
 The target audience is college students looking for events hosted by other students, student organizations and some businesses.
 Right now, the app has a working map and lets a registered user create events by selecting a location on a map.
 The map is updated real time, and the events are visible on the map across different devices.

-gathr is currently an ongoing project that we plan to finish.
+gathr is currently an ongoing project that we plan to finish in the near future.

 ## Demo